Omari Patrick: Bradford City

 He signed a one-year contract with Bradford City in May 2017.
 Following some "impressive" performances in pre-season friendlies, Patrick was praised by Bradford manager Stuart McCall.
 He started the first game of the 2017–18 season, scoring the winning goal.
 Following an "impressive start" to the season, Patrick signed a new three-year contract with the club in August 2017.
 He was dropped from the first-team halfway through the 2017–18 season, and also suffered a knee injury.

 On 28 August 2018, Patrick joined League Two side Yeovil Town on loan until January 2019.
 His loan ended on 2 January 2019.

 On 21 November 2019 he moved on loan to Wrexham, initially for one month.
 On 19 December the loan was extended for a second month.
 He returned to Bradford City at the end of his loan on 20 January 2020.

 Carlisle United

 Patrick signed an 18-month contract with Carlisle United on 31 January 2020.

 Burton Albion

 On 8 June 2021 it was announced that he would sign for Burton Albion on 1 July 2021, on a two-year contract.

 Return to Carlisle United

 On 6 January 2022, Patrick returned to Carlisle United on an 18-month contract.
 On 11 January 2022, Patrick joined Paul Baker, Paul Murray, and Hugh McIlmoyle as one of just four Carlisle players to score on his second permanent debut for the club.

+In May 2023 he scored a goal in the League Two play-off final.
+He left the club at the end of the season.

+Sutton United

+In July 2023 he signed for Sutton United.
+Following relegation at the end of the 2023–24 season, Patrick departed the club having rejected the offer of a new contract.

+Tranmere Rovers

+In August 2024 he signed for Tranmere Rovers.
+He scored 4 goals that month, becoming the club's top scorer, but by 11 October hadn't scored again.